Explore Sacramento's Sutter Health Park

 Sacramento is a good town for coffee lovers.
 Insight and Temple hold top-bean status, but you could fill a whole day slurping Sac-brewed java and never have a bad cup.
 Check out Coffee Works (something of an O.G. -- original grinder -- in Capital City coffee), Grace Coffee Roasters or Bouquet Coffee Roasters.

-Another option: stick to California's Central Valley and proceed from Stockton straight down Highway 99 to games in Modesto (home of the Nuts, Low-A affiliate of the Mariners), Fresno (Grizzles, Low-A Rockies) and Visalia (Rawhide, Low-A D-backs).
+Another option: stick to California's Central Valley and proceed from Stockton straight down Highway 99 to games in Modesto (home of the Nuts, Single-A affiliate of the Mariners), Fresno (Grizzles, Single-A Rockies) and Visalia (Rawhide, Single-A Diamondbacks).

 By why stop there?.
-You might carry on down to see the Rancho Cucamonga Quakes (Low-A Dodgers), Inland Empire 66ers (Low-A Angels) and Lake Elsinore Storm (Low-A Padres) before seeing big league games in San Diego, Anaheim and Los Angeles and swooping back up the coast to check out the Bay Area ballparks you bypassed at the beginning of this route.
+You might carry on down to see the Rancho Cucamonga Quakes (Single-A Dodgers), Inland Empire 66ers (Single-A Angels) and Lake Elsinore Storm (Single-A Padres) before seeing big league games in San Diego, Anaheim and Los Angeles and swooping back up the coast to check out the Bay Area ballparks you bypassed at the beginning of this route.

 The Road to San Francisco